SimonHegele/SSfSBT/README.md

 # SSfSBT
-Small Scripts for Small Bioinformatics Tasks
+Small Scripts for Small Bioinformatics Tasks.

+Whenever I have a small task that I or someone else might face again at hand I will upload a script for it here.

 ## Installation